vvelasqz/fagin/README.md

    - GFF file (must at least include gene models)
    - Full genome (GFF reference)

+# Assumptions about the input

+ - The Parent tag in all GFFs for the CDS type maps uniquely to a protein.
+It doesn't have to be a protein ID, it may be a model id or transcript id.
+If multiple proteins have the same parent, the proteins will be merged incorrectly into one protein.
+ - As above, an exon Parent tag must map uniquely to a transcript.
+This is less likely to be a problem.

 # Pipeline

  - Identify target genes that overlap the search space.